 Drive time: 2 hours 10 minutes

-The Arizona’s scenery changes drastically as you approach Flagstaff.
+Arizona’s scenery changes drastically as you approach Flagstaff.
 The deserted roads and never-ending reddish fields and hills retreat.
-Lush forest appears.
+Lush forest appears instead.
 For a second you don’t even feel like you are in Arizona any longer.

 The city doesn’t disappoint either.
 Thanks to its four contrasting seasons, Flagstaff promises all kinds of entertainment.
-It also offers a welcoming relief from the merciless heat of Arizona during your summer trip.
+It also offers a welcoming relief from the merciless heat of Arizona during a summer trip.

 When in Flagstaff, be sure to check out its historic downtown.
-Dotted with shops, restaurants, and bars, the place is ready to occupy you for the next hour or two.
+Dotted with shops, restaurants, and bars, the place is ready to entertain you for the next hour or two.

 The San Francisco Peaks with 6 highest peaks in Arizona offer dozens of hiking trails to explore.
 If you visit Flagstaff as part of your Arizona winter trip, get your skis ready for unforgettable fun activities at the Arizona Snowballs.

-Walnut Canyon National Monument, located about 10 miles southeast of downtown, preserves some of the ancient ruins.
-These remains date back to the 12th and 13th centuries and let you dive deeper into spectacular history of Flagstaff.
+Walnut Canyon National Monument, located about 10 miles southeast of downtown, preserves remaining parts of an ancient cliff dwelling.
+These ruins date back to the 12th and 13th centuries and let you dive deeper into the extraordinary history of Flagstaff.

 Flagstaff to Sedona